-At best, auto-correct turns a minimal number of clicks into delightful, eye-pleasing prose.
+At best, autocorrect turns a minimal number of clicks into delightful, eye-pleasing prose.
 Your friends and family will marvel at your concise and witty texts.
 At worst, it makes you sound like you completely forgot the English language.
-And your friends and family will think you either have a massive head wound or your phone was stolen by a tech-hungry chimpanzee.
+And your friends and family will think you either have a massive head wound or had your phone stolen by a tech-hungry chimpanzee.

 Let’s take a look at some contrasting examples:

 Sarah is running late for dinner with her best friend, Maggie.
 Sitting in the back of the cab, she hurriedly fires off a series of partial words, letting her iPhone fill in the blanks.
 Sarah takes a quick look at the result to make sure the text is okay before sending it:

 “Maggie, traffic is a nightmare.
 I’ll be there in 15 minutes.
 First round is on me!”